Youth Set Fires

 Family and Community Information:

-Question: Why do kids light fires?
+Question: Why do kids set fires?

 Answer: Children misuse fire for many different reasons, the most common reason is curiosity.
 Often adults do not address this behavior believing the child is just "playing" with fire.
 Children also use fire as a "cry for help" or with intent to destroy property or harm someone.
 Children are often fascinated with fire and feel they can control fire without knowing the consequences of misusing fire.
 It is very important children are taught about fire safety and the consequences of the misuse of fire.

 Question: What do I do if I know a child has started a fire?

 Every event where fire is misused should be taken seriously and the behavior should be addressed.
 Basic education about safety is always available through the local fire department.
 If a child has misused fire repeatedly or the fire behavior is used for purposes to harm someone or something or to destroy property professional help should be sought immediately.